patrickbwarren/qgis3-survex-import/README.md

 National Grid (EPSG:7405) except that the `+x_0` and `+y_0` entries have been shifted to the origin of the SD square.

-Another example is Austria for which many of the older cave entrances are recorded using a truncated form of the MGI / Austria Gauss-Krüger (GK) Central SRS (EPSG:31255),
+Another example is Loser plateau data in Austria that accompanies the survex distribution as sample data.
+Many of the older cave entrances are recorded using a truncated form of the MGI / Austria Gauss-Krüger (GK) Central SRS (EPSG:31255).
+This corresponds to a proj4 string

 ```
 +proj=tmerc +lat_0=0 +lon_0=13d20 +k=1
 +x_0=0 +y_0=-5200000 +ellps=bessel
 +towgs84=577.326,90.129,463.919,5.137,1.474,5.297,2.4232 +units=m +no_defs
 ```
 (again this should be all on one line).
+Thus, reduced cave data in the truncated GK Central SRS can be imported by first creating a custom CRS with the above proj4 string.

 For more details and examples of survex `*cs` commands see [cave_surveying_and_gis.pdf](cave_surveying_and_gis.pdf) in the present